HarperDB/twilio-sms/README.md

 4. Add https://this-applications-url.com/optInStatus to the Request URL
 5. Make sure to leave it as a POST
 6. Save!
+7. Verify this component is working by texting an opt-in or opt-out keyword to a phone number in the service.
+This will appear in the Harper datatable PhoneNumbers: accessible either in your [Harper Studio UI](https://docs.harperdb.io/docs/administration/harper-studio) or via the RESTful API endpoint for PhoneNumbers

 ## Usage